P3-Social-Media-Application/P3-Repo/STARTUP.md

   <img src="postbuild.jpg">
   </ul>
 <li>This will stop your application and then restart it with the new build.
 <li>To access your application remotely once it is running on your EC2 using the simple service, go to your EC2's public address with whichever port your SpringBoot application is set up to run on.
-For example port 8081.
+For example, port 8081.